This page may contain affiliate links, see our disclaimer here.

 buildings, a hospital, a university, as well as the international Heraklion airport and huge ferry port.

-With a population of over 200,000, it is the capital of the prefecture also called Heraklion, as well as the capital of the island.
+With a population of over 210,000, it is the capital of the region also called Heraklion, as well as the capital of the island.

-Heraklion has the largest archaeological museum in Crete, which is one of the most fascinating on the island, and the site of the Palace of Knossos lies just 5 kms outside the city.
+Heraklion has the largest archaeological museum in Crete, which is one of the most fascinating on the island, and the site of the Palace of Knossos lies just 5 km outside the city.

 Iraklio is a modern town, with a lot of history interwoven amongst its bustling streets.
-From the central Morosini Fountain to the beautiful Kornaros Square and Eleftherias Square, the architecture, monuments and museums are surprising amongst the concrete.
+From the central Morosini Fountain to the beautiful Kornarou Square and Eleftherias Square, the architecture, monuments and museums are surprising amongst the modern concrete buildings.